sm300max/sm300max/README.md

 ### 😎 Smth about me:

-- I,m just a studant from Russia, finding my specialization.
+- I,m just a student from Russia, finding my specialization.
 - Experienced in "Go" and "Rust"
 - "Linux" enthusiast, using "Arch" as my main OS